microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ### Step 2 - Execute Outlined Features via Postman Collection

-Once Postman is set up and configured, please go to [this repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms) and download the three DICOM instances (.dcm).
+Once your `DICOM-service` Postman environment is set up and configured, please go to [this repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms) and download the three DICOM instances (.dcm).
 You will need to attach these .dcm files to the `POST Store-single-instance` calls in the `Conformance-as-Postman` collection.
-Ror each `POST Store-single-instance` call, go to **Body** -> `Select File` and select the appropriate .dcm file.
+For each `POST Store-single-instance` call, go to **Body** -> `Select File` and select the appropriate .dcm file to attach.

 The `Conformance-as-Postman` collection has a complete set of API calls that you can execute one by one.
 See the list below for details.